Nancy-Kolaski/Nancy-Kolaski.github.io/README.md

 [Check out my Machine Learning project in more detail](project5.md#project5)

-Using machine learning to predict the consequences of climate change around Europe and, potentially, the world.
-This analysis investigates the potential of using historical weather data to make weather predictions.
+This project used real weather data from Europe to guide a fictional company, ClimateWins, in using machine learning to predict the consequences of climate change around Europe and, potentially, the world.
+This analysis investigates and justifies the potential for using machine learning in weather predictions.

 ***
 ### **GameCo Financial Analysis**